superterran/tandy1000ex/README.md

 Follow the video, pretty easy to work out.

-## Creating 780K IMG files
+## Creating 720K IMG files

 * [WinImage](http://www.winimage.com/download.htm) does the trick
 * * Select 720k images
 * * Update manifest when you copy over or else nobody will know what is what!

-## Creating 2.5M Image Files
+## 2.5M Disk Images

-Technically, the system can read 2.5MB images, instead of the 780k images you typically use.
+Technically, the system can read 2.5MB images, instead of the 720k images you typically use.

 * https://www.youtube.com/watch?v=Lw0JV4TypSo explains how